AlfiePerkins1/CSGO-Bible/Bible.md

 - The economy in CSGO is one of the most important aspects of the game, without good economical understanding you will be at a severe disadvantage.
 - As of 2021 each side starts with $800 at the beginning of each half and every player should always buy armour *unless in a team scenario but if you're reading this guide that's most likely not you*
+- The maximum money one player can have is $16,000
+- The economy may be complicated at first however as with anything it becomes simpler with time and rarely needs to be tracked exactly

 ## Income